croz-ltd/dpcmder/README.md

-                     - diff changes on modified DataPower object (SOMA only) /                    - find string n                    - find next string m                    - show all status messages saved in the history p                    - find previous string f                    - filter visible items by a given string .                    - enter a location (full path) for the local file system s                    - auto-synchronize selected directories (local to DataPower) S                    - save running DataPower configuration (SOMA only)
+                     - diff changes on modified DataPower object (SOMA only) /                    - find string n                    - find next string
+N                    - find previous string f                    - filter visible items by a given string m                    - show all status messages saved in the history .                    - enter a location (full path) for the local file system s                    - auto-synchronize selected directories (local to DataPower) S                    - save running DataPower configuration (SOMA only)